-- 4. DOOR GASKETS The gasket used on this unit (3/4" high density fiberglass rope) requires only light pressure to seal.
+- 4. DOOR GASKETS The gasket used by Pacific Energy (3/4"(19mm) round high density fibreglass rope) requires only light pressure to seal.
 This will prolong seal life.
 It is important that the door seal be maintained in good condition.
-Periodically inspect seals and replace if necessary.
-Follow instructions included in the WODC.NEODGKIT obtainable from your nearest Pacific Energy Dealer. - 5.
+Periodically inspect seals and replace if necessary with WODC.NEODGKIT. - 5.
 DOOR GLASS Do not slam loading door or otherwise impact glass.
 When closing door, make sure that no logs protrude to impact the glass.
 If the glass gets cracked or broken, it must be replaced before using the stove.
 Replacement glass can be obtained from your dealer.
-Use 16-1/2"(419mm) x 10-1/2"(267mm) x 5 mm.
+Use 18"(457mm) x 10-1/4"(260mm) x 5 mm.
 Ceramic glass only.
 Do not substitute with any other type.